Do Massages Work? Only If They’re Done The Right Way

 The Problem With Many Massages

-When you visit a massage therapist with a specific complaint—like pain on the left side of your lower back—it’s not uncommon for them to concentrate solely on that area.
+When you visit a massage therapist with a specific complaint such as pain on the left side of your lower back, it’s not uncommon for them to concentrate solely on that area.
 They might knead and press the sore spot diligently.
 They might even spend a few minutes on the right side too.
 And while this could ease the pain temporarily, it’s often a short-lived fix.
-The question “do massages work?” hinges on addressing more than just the surface-level ache.
+Massages only really work if they address more than just the surface-level ache.

 Why Therapists Focus On Painful Areas